-Deploying CI/CD on GKE with Cloud Build: Step by Step Guide
+Deploying CI/CD On GKE With Cloud Build: Step By Step Guide

 Managing the docker images and the associated containers can be a real headache.
 Today, startups and large companies alike deploy their applications as containers and they can end up having 20 to 100 different containers running simultaneously.
 This creates a real problem – developers can’t possibly have the time to update their container images manually.

 The solution?
 Google Kubernetes Engine (GKE) and Cloud Build.
 GKE is a service where you can build and manage an IT infrastructure on your own, create ‘clusters’ and deploy containers.
 Essentially, it is a powerful service tool that manages microservices.
 For automation, however, another Google tool is required: Cloud Build (for CI/CD).

 In this guide, we will see how to deploy microservices step by step on GKE using Cloud Build CI/CD.

 Understanding the services we will use today

 If this is your first project with CI/CD pipelines, it’s a good idea to familiarize yourself with the services we’ll be using to create the pipeline.

 What is Google Kubernetes Engine?

 Google Kubernetes Engine (GKE is a service in the Google Cloud Platform (GCP) that helps us manage, deploy, and scale our containerized application on GKE clusters.
 GKE clusters are powered by an open-source project called Kubernetes.